 Advertisement

-You bet!
-In fact, you've probably been feeling that mixture of emotions for quite a while now.
-As Jenny B in our Facebook community tells us, "Dylan's not school age yet but I'm already thinking, 'Will he get the school we're hoping for?
+You've probably been feeling that mixture of emotions for quite a while now.
+As Jenny, a member of our MadeForMums community tells us, "My son's not school age yet but I'm already thinking, 'Will he get the school we're hoping for?
 Will he make friends?
 What if the other kids are mean to him – would he tell me?'
 I'm sure the list will just grow the older he gets."

-Despite our parental nerves, though, there's a huge probability that our children will thrive at school and love it.
-Because, frankly, most children do – even the ones who take a bit longer to settle in to it at the beginning.
+Despite our parental nerves, there's a huge probability that our children will thrive at school and love it.
+Most children do – even the ones who take a bit longer to settle in to it at the beginning.
 (And, if they're really struggling, there is help.)

 Signs that your child is emotionally ready to start school